nparmhans/Eloquent-JS/jsChallenges/4.higherOrderFunctions/README.md

 * Filtering an array

 ##Summary
-One you will finish the all the challeneges of twenty chapters, not including chapter one, JSON will make more sense.
+One day JSON will make sense!

 ##Challenges